Evocation-Games/KestrelEngine/README.md

 Of course it has added challenges, not least of all in the fact that the technologies are decades out of date, deprecated and/or gone.
 Hence why this project has reimplemented so many of them.

+## Kestrel Components
+There are a number of components to the Kestrel Game Engine which include;

+- **Kestrel**
+  - `libKestrel`<br/>
+  A static library containing all the functionality of the Kestrel Game Engine

+  - `KestrelPlayer`<br/>
+  An example executable that links against _libKestrel_ that can run games built for Kestrel

+- **Kestrel Development Kit**
+  - `libKDL`<br/>
+  A static library containing all the functionality for reading and assembling KDL scripts and projects

+  - `kdl`<br/>
+  A command line tool linked against _libKDL_, providing the default tooling for Kestrel

+  - `luatool`<br/>
+  A command line tool used to parse C++ headers files in the `libKestrel` build process so that the Lua API for Kestrel can be generated, along with documentation for the API.

+  - `tree-sitter-kdl`<br/>
+  A tree-sitter grammar/parser that can be used to provide KDL syntax highlighting capabilities in various text editors

+- **Supporting Libraries** -
+  - `libMath`<br/>
+  A static library containing all of the math related functionality.1

 ## Building Kestrel
 It should be relatively straightforward to get started with building Kestrel for yourself.
 However if you are on Windows, then please refer to the _Building Kestrel on Windows_ section, as you will need to setup MinGW/MSYS2 first.